 What is sustainable design?
 How beneficial is sustainable design for us?
 How is it possible to implement a sustainable design framework during the process of constructing a house?
 You will find answers to these questions together with much more information on sustainable design in this article.

 What Is Sustainable Design

 Sustainable design seeks to reduce the negative impact on the environment and to improve the health and comfort of people in their own homes.
 Sustainable design is thereby the framework of improving the performance of a building.
-What can be done in terms of sustainable design is the reduction of consumption of non-renewable energy sources and the minimisation of waste, as well as the creation of productive and healthy environments.
+What can be done in terms of sustainable design is the focus on renewable energy sources and the minimisation of waste, as well as the creation of productive and healthy environments.

 Sustainable design can be further described as the ability to:

 - optimise site potential